You've been tasked with developing your first eLearning course. Now what?

 - Your business goals

-These differences will affect the direction of the course.
+These will all affect the direction of the course.
 That said, rest assured there is a silver lining.
 Although the intricacies of the roadmap are not standard, several guidelines can provide the foundation for compelling content and a well-structured course.

 Tip #1- Setting the Bulls' Eye: Forming Your Learning Objectives